romanf-dev/magnesium-rs/README.md

 Demo
 ----

-The demo is a toy example with just one actor which blinks the LED on the STM32 Bluepill board (STM32F1 chip).
+The demos is a toy examples with just one actor which blinks the LED.
 Use 'make' to build.